-- 2.8.1.7.(p)(1) The Committee on Academic Integrity shall consist of three members of the Corps of Instruction elected from the Academic Faculty, the Chair of the Student Honor Committee, one undergraduate student with at least junior standing elected by the Student Council, one graduate student elected by the Graduate Student Senate, and the Chair of the Student Honor Advisory Council.
+The Committee on Academic Integrity shall consist of three members of the Corps of Instruction elected from the Academic Faculty, the Chair of the Student Honor Committee, one undergraduate student with at least junior standing elected by the Student Council, one graduate student elected by the Graduate Student Senate, and the Chair of the Student Honor Advisory Council.
 The Chair shall be elected annually by the Committee from among the elected faculty members.
-The Secretary shall be appointed by the Chair from among the other Committee members. - 2.8.1.7.(p)(2) The Committee shall assess and benchmark the nature of academic misconduct at Georgia Tech and in the nation.
+The Secretary shall be appointed by the Chair from among the other Committee members.

+The Committee shall assess and benchmark the nature of academic misconduct at Georgia Tech and in the nation.

-- 2.8.1.7.(p)(3) The Committee shall examine, assess, and recommend to the Academic Faculty methods and programs that can enhance the level of academic integrity at Georgia Tech. - 2.8.1.7.(p)(4) The Committee shall continually review, assess, and benchmark the current organizational structure, processes, and procedures for enforcing the Student Honor Code and for hearing cases of academic misconduct.
-The Committee shall make appropriate recommendations to the Academic Faculty to improve this system. - 2.8.1.7.(p)(5) The Committee may investigate and recommend to the Academic Faculty alternate methods of dispute resolution that could enhance the administration of the Student Honor Code at Georgia Tech. - 2.8.1.7.(p)(6) The Committee shall work in parallel with the Student Honor Advisory Council to promote the Student Honor Code as an integral part of academic values at Georgia Tech.
+The Committee shall examine, assess, and recommend to the Academic Faculty methods and programs that can enhance the level of academic integrity at Georgia Tech.

+The Committee shall continually review, assess, and benchmark the current organizational structure, processes, and procedures for enforcing the Student Honor Code and for hearing cases of academic misconduct.
+The Committee shall make appropriate recommendations to the Academic Faculty to improve this system.

-2.8.2.
-RIGHTS AND RESPONSIBILITIES
+The Committee may investigate and recommend to the Academic Faculty alternate methods of dispute resolution that could enhance the administration of the Student Honor Code at Georgia Tech.

+The Committee shall work in parallel with the Student Honor Advisory Council to promote the Student Honor Code as an integral part of academic values at Georgia Tech.

-2.8.2.1.
-Appointments
+10.8 Appointments